Foraging & Herbal Medicine Courses in London

-There are a maximum of 15 places for each walk to ensure everyone get’s a chance to be involved and ask questions.
+There are a maximum of 14 places for each walk to ensure everyone get’s a chance to be involved and ask questions.

 Terms: Please note, I require 2 weeks notice if you need to cancel a place and receive a refund, otherwise I will not be able to offer a refund (this gives me time to find a replacement).

 Many common urban weeds and trees have a long history of use as herbal remedies, and even as sources of pharmaceutical drugs.
-This course will introduce you to the opportunities and challenges of foraging for medicinal plants in the city and cover basic principles of safe and effective herbal medicine making and use.
+This course will introduce you to the opportunities and challenges of foraging for medicinal plants in the city, and cover basic principles of safe and effective herbal medicine making and use.
 We will sample a range of herbal preparations along the way.
-Mile end is a particularly urban setting that still provides the chance to see a great many useful plants, showing that you don’t have to go far to find wild medicines in the city.
-2 Places Left

 New Course Dates